 That was before his time with Collingwood.
 It wasn’t until 1907 that the 24-year-old would get the one chance to play in the black and white, representing the club in the Round 3 game, against South Melbourne at the Lake Oval.
 He had been recruited from Hawthorn in the Victorian Metropolitan Football League, but his sole performance ended sadly in bad defeat for Collingwood.
 He played in defence that day, and The Herald noted afterwards that, “as a lieutenant in the militia, he should be used to defending”.
 But his debut otherwise passed almost without notice and attracted little comment, so we know little about his abilities as a footballer (indeed he achieved many more mentions for his time in pennant cricket while in Melbourne, where he became renowned as a batsman with a strong cut shot, brilliant fieldsman and handy google bowler).
 He was soon back playing footy with Hawthorn again.

 By 1914 he had been transferred again, this time to the Mildura branch.
 And it was from here he decided to enlist, signing up on December 14, 1914 with the second reinforcements of the 4th Light Horse regiment.
 He sailed from Australia on the Katuna on February 3, 1915 and would serve with great distinction in Egypt, Gallipoli and France, though he was badly gassed in 1917.
 The culmination of his war service came when he was awarded the Military Medal in November 1918.

-But the war wasn’t over for Captain Orm Pleasents when the Armistice was signed.
+But the war didn’t end for Captain Orm Pleasents when the Armistice was signed.
 For a time, he worked on transports, escorting alien prisoners back from Australia before his eventual discharge.
 He later moved to England, where he married in 1945, but sadly died the next year aged 63.